Albany Great Danes football: Bob Ford era

-Bob Ford Field and move to CAA
+Bob Ford Field and move to CAA Football

 On April 17, 2012, the university broke ground on a new multi-sport complex that would be available for use beginning in Fall 2013.
 Along with a complex that will be the new home for football and soccer, a new track will be created on the current football field, University Field.
 The plans to build the stadium were revealed in the summer of 2011.
 The new stadium, which the field will be named Bob Ford Field, will hold initially 6,000.
 However, the stadium will be built so future expansion can take place upwards to 10,000 to 15,000.

-It was announced on August 7, 2012 that beginning in 2013, the football program would accept an increase in scholarships and move out of the Northeast Conference and into the Colonial Athletic Association.
-Stony Brook, a former Northeast Conference rival, would also be making the move with them.
+It was announced on August 7, 2012 that beginning in 2013, the football program would accept an increase in scholarships and move out of the Northeast Conference and into CAA Football.
+Stony Brook, a former Northeast Conference rival, also made the move with them (it would eventually join the multi-sports CAA in 2022).

-On November 17, 2012, the Great Danes played their final NEC Conference game and final game at University Field against Central Connecticut State.
+On November 17, 2012, the Great Danes played their final NEC game and final game at University Field against Central Connecticut State.
 UAlbany defeated the Blue Devils 63-34, finishing 78-24 all-time against NEC opponents and 127-65 at University Field.
 The Great Danes also clinched a share of the NEC Championship.
 However, they did not win the NEC automatic bid due to a loss against Wagner (one of only two losses on the 2012 season) and finishing in a tie with the Seahawks.

 On August 13, 2013, Bob Ford, announced that after the 2013 season (his 45th year at UAlbany), he would be retiring.
 On November 16, 2013, Bob Ford coached his final home game for the Great Danes.